enterprisemodules/simple_wls_demo/README.md

 The software must be placed in `modules/software/files`.
 It must contain the next files:

+## Vagrant plugins

+Below are two required vagrant plugins to perform the setup build:

+- vagrant-triggers
+- vagrant-vbguest

 ### Puppet Enterprise
 - puppet-enterprise-2018.1.3-el-7-x86_64-x86_64.tar.gz (Extracted tar)